Skip to content

 Android SDK Platforms

-Preparing Android Emulator
+Preparing an Android Emulator

-If you want to test using the Android Emulator, make sure you have installed it using the SDK manager.
+If you want to test using the Android Emulator, make sure you have installed it using the SDK Manager.

 Android SDK Tools